Skip to main content

 We decided therefore to start from the basics and redefine all the aspects of the activity, from the itinerary, to the way of leading the tour, from the marketing aspects to the branding.
 One of the crucial points has been the introduction of a new guide, fully certified, with a deep knowledge of the city and a big smile on her face.

-Seeing is believing, we invite you all to come and join our Free Walking Tour Verona: every week, from Tuesday to Friday at 10.30 am in Piazza Bra (close to the Vittorio Emanuele statue, the man on the horse).
+Seeing is believing, we invite you all to come and join our Free Walking Tour Verona: every day at 10.30 am from Arco dei Gavi.

 Visiting Iran?!
 Free Walking Tour Tehran is waiting you